 \section{Abstract}

 We present a unified duality approach to Bayesian persuasion.
-The optimal dual variable, interpreted as a price function, is shown to be a supergradient of the concave closure of the objective function at the prior belief.
-Under regularity conditions, our general duality result implies known results for the case when the objective function is Lipschitz continuous.
+The optimal dual variable, interpreted as a price function on the state space, is shown to be a supergradient of the concave closure of the objective function at the prior belief.
+Strong duality holds when the objective function is Lipschitz continuous.

 When the objective depends on the posterior belief through a set of moments, the price function induces prices for posterior moments that solve the corresponding dual problem.
 Thus, our general approach unifies known results for one-dimensional moment persuasion, while yielding new results for the multi-dimensional case.
 In particular, we provide a necessary and sufficient condition for the optimality of convex-partitional signals, derive structural properties of solutions, and characterize the optimal persuasion scheme in the case when the state is two-dimensional and the objective is quadratic.